banner1 home banner2

 The Fertility Index combines several reproductive components into one overall index: ability to conceive as a maiden heifer, ability to conceive as a lactating cow, and a cow's overall ability to start cycling again, show heat, conceive, and maintain a pregnancy.
 The Fertility Index is derived from the formula:

 Breeding cows based on the updated TPI formula results in more profit, efficiency, and fertility.
-It impacts dairy producers' bottom lines today, while the genetic superiority expressed by these cows will be passed onto the next generation.
+It improves dairy producers' bottom lines today, while the genetic superiority expressed by these cows will be passed on to the next generation.

 Health Trait Index (HT)